vtorkalo/ASCOM.DSLR/README.md

 Technologies:
 The project uses C#, DigicamControl for Old Nikon Cameras, Nikoncswrapper for newer nikon cameras, CanonSDK, pktriggercord, Libraw and Innosetup

-The Drivers is supported ASIS we not responsible for damages in your camera.
+The Drivers is supported As-Is we not responsible for damages in your camera.

 If you would like to contribute documenting ASCOM.DSLR, let me know to get you started.